October 25, 2018//Ellen NeveuxLast Updated: December 18, 2020

 Here are a few guidelines to follow as you assess your current set up:

 Neglect secure password policies.
-Individuals are at the heart a secure network.
+Individuals are at the heart of a secure network.
 Bad habits will cause vulnerabilities, but an organization’s policies are what really put networks at risk.
 Create policies that avoid common mistakes like, setting user passwords to never expire – or using the same password for multiple accounts.

 Set up monitoring and audit capabilities.
 You should understand who has access and what activity has occurred within the system.
 When you’re able to track changes, you optimize the service and reduce time investigating issues.